apache/apisix-website/blog/en/blog/2024/02/07/unlock-observability-for-apisix-with-deepflow.md

 > This article aims to elucidate how to leverage DeepFlow's zero-code feature based on eBPF to construct an observability solution for APISIX.
 <!--truncate-->

 With the growing emphasis on the observability of application components, Apache APISIX has introduced a plugin mechanism to enrich observability signals.
-However, these data are scattered across multiple stacks, creating data silos.
-This article aims to elucidate how to leverage DeepFlow's zero-code feature based on eBPF to construct an observability solution for APISIX.
-On this basis, it integrates the rich data sources of existing APISIX plugins to eliminate data silos and build an all-in-one platform for comprehensive observability of the APISIX gateway.
+However, these data are scattered across multiple stacks, creating data silos. **This article aims to elucidate how to leverage DeepFlow's zero-code feature based on eBPF to construct an observability solution for APISIX.** On this basis, it integrates the rich data sources of existing APISIX plugins to eliminate data silos and build an all-in-one platform for comprehensive observability of the APISIX gateway.

 Through DeepFlow, APISIX can achieve comprehensive observability from traffic monitoring and tracing analysis to performance optimization, eliminating data dispersion and providing a centralized view.
-This accelerates fault diagnosis and performance tuning, making the work of DevOps and SRE teams more efficient.
-This article will focus on how APISIX's tracing data, metric data, access logs, and performance profiling data can be integrated with DeepFlow.
+This accelerates fault diagnosis and performance tuning, making the work of DevOps and SRE teams more efficient. **This article will focus on how APISIX's tracing data, metric data, access logs, and performance profiling data can be integrated with DeepFlow.**

 ![Integrating APISIX with DeepFlow](https://static.apiseven.com/uploads/2024/02/07/klRaMpb4_deepflow-1.jpeg)

 ## 1. Install APISIX and DeepFlow

 For convenience, this article describes deploying both DeepFlow and APISIX as Kubernetes services, with the entire deployment process taking approximately 5 minutes.
-For detailed deployment steps, refer to the DeepFlow and APISIX official deployment documentation.
+For detailed deployment steps, refer to the [DeepFlow](https://deepflow.io/docs/ce-install/all-in-one/) and [APISIX](https://apisix.apache.org/docs/apisix/3.2/installation-guide/) official deployment documentation.

-Note: To leverage DeepFlow's observability capabilities that utilize eBPF technology, your host's Linux kernel must be version 4.14 or higher.
+Note: To leverage DeepFlow's observability capabilities that utilize eBPF technology, your host's **Linux kernel must be version 4.14 or higher**.

 ## 2. Distributed Tracing